shivasiddharth/GassistPi/README.md

 *******************************************************************
 **INDICATORS for GOOGLE ASSISTANT'S LISTENING AND SPEAKING EVENTS**
 *******************************************************************
-Provisions have already been made to accommodate indicators to show Google Assistant's Listening and Speaking Event.

-Connect a LEDs with colours of your choice to GPIO05 for Listening and GPIO06 for Speaking Events.
+Connect LEDs with colours of your choice to GPIO05 for Listening and GPIO06 for Speaking Events.

 ************************************************
 **VOICE CONTROL of GPIOs, SERVO and Pi SHUTDOWN**